GaloRomero/GaloRomero/README.md

 - :hammer_and_pick: Development and management of relational databases as well as dissemination of scientific information from R&D projects in online databases.
 Open access map viewer implementation.
 Metadata generation in the context of the Semantic Web is no less important.

-- :zap: I have developed a Spatial Data Infrastructure from scratch: [PEPAdb](https://pepadb.us.es) (Prehistoric Europe’s Personal Adornment database).
+- :comet: I have developed a Spatial Data Infrastructure from scratch: [PEPAdb](https://pepadb.us.es) (Prehistoric Europe’s Personal Adornment database).

 - :man_teacher: I have been teaching for 3 years (2022-2024) at the University of Seville as a lecturer in Computer Applications in Archaeology and Statistics.